-Garage Liability Insurance protects your premises, products and completed operations, against any work you may do on a customer's vehicle which might result in bodily injury or property damage.
-It will also cover automobiles owned by your business (they must be listed in the policy).
-It is a sort of umbrella policy that adds protection to your general liability insurance.
-Garage Liability Insurance is essential for anyone in the automotive industry.
+Garage Liability Insurance protects your premises, products, and completed operations against any work you may do on a customer's vehicle which might result in bodily injury or property damage.
+It will also cover vehicles owned by your business (they must be listed in the policy).
+It is a sort of umbrella policy that adds protection to your general liability policy.
+Garage liability Insurance is essential for anyone with garage operations in the automotive industry.

-It can mean any physical location of your towing business—service station, parking lot, storage area, etc. It extends to the day-to-day operations (necessary or incidental), stock, products, and contents associated with the business.
-Garage Liability not only covers risks directly associated with a "garage" but those associated with its operations regardless of whether you own a "garage" or not.
+It can mean any physical location of your towing business—service station, parking lot, storage area, etc. It extends to day-to-day business operations (necessary or incidental), stock, products, and contents associated with the business.
+Garage liability not only covers risks directly associated with a "garage" but those associated with its operations regardless of whether you own a "garage" or not.

-If you’re in the automotive or valet industry you’ll likely need this coverage:
+If you’re in the automotive industry or perform garage operations where you handle a customer's vehicle, you’ll likely need this liability coverage: